PAPER FORMAT GUIDE

 in text.
 See the section on "Academic Honesty and Questions of Plagiarism"

-in the Kenyon College Course of Study for guidelines on citing
+in the Course Catalogue for guidelines on citing

 your sources.
 For citation formats, see no. 11 below.